v-kuu/libft-testing-notes/README.md

 **ft_strlcat**
 - Null destination will segfault, but if size is 0 it doesnt even check it
 - Null source will always segfault
-- check what happens if null terminator not within size (if not found, return size+srclen)
+- Check what happens if null terminator not within size (if not found, return size+srclen)